How categories work

 - Click New Category.

-- Enter a name and an optional description.
-The description appears under the category name in the public portal and helps visitors decide whether they are in the right place.
+- Give it a name and an optional description, then save.
+The description appears under the category name on the public page and helps visitors decide whether they are in the right place.

 Create a sub-category